Time Management Foundations: Build a System That Survives Real Life

 Why does time management fail for most people?

-Perceived control of time is the subjective sense that a person is directing how their hours are spent rather than reacting to external demands – identified by Macan (1994) as the strongest predictor of reduced stress in time management research [3].
+Perceived control of time is the subjective sense that a person is directing how their hours are spent rather than reacting to external demands – identified by Macan (1994) as a key predictor of reduced stress in time management research [3].

 The gap between planning and reality is where most systems break.
 You can see it in three failure patterns that show up again and again: